 Provision for income taxes

-During the first quarters of 2021 and 2020, we did not recognize any benefit from the losses incurred due to setting up of full valuation allowance.
-Provision for income taxes recognized in the first quarter of 2021 relates to foreign jurisdictions.
+During 2021-H1, we did not recognize any benefit from the losses incurred due to setting up of full valuation allowance.
+Provision for income taxes recognized for 2021-Q2 and 2021-H1 relates to foreign jurisdictions.